 Normandy is not a large wine region, but here instead it is apple orchards that meet you along the roads.
 The apples in Normandy are mainly used in beverage production, but there are also numerous recipes based on apples.
 A classic is La tarte Normande – a lightly caramelized apple cake with almonds.
 But what drinks are produced from apples in Normandy?

 Throughout the autumn, from September to November, apples are harvested in Normandy.
 The apples are washed and then pressed into apple must, which is placed in oak barrels to ferment before the finished cider is bottled.
 A typical apple cider from Normandy has a low alcohol content (2%-5%) and is crisp and dry (broken).
 Cider is used in many of the classic dishes in Normandy, but is also traditionally served with crêpes.

-In Calvados you can go on a road trip along the Cider Road – Cider Route.
+In Calvados you can go on a road trip along the Cider Road – Route du Cidre.
 Through cute little half-timbered villages and apple orchards, you pass by around 20 cider producers where you can shop directly from the farms and meet the producers.
 Incredibly nice!

 Large quantities of cider are produced in Normandy and cider is the main ingredient in the region's famous apple brandy - Calvados.
 Calvados is made from aged distilled cider and has been produced in the region of the same name for over 500 years.
 Just like with wine, the soil, apple variety and aging barrel affect the taste of the final product and the different producers fight to make the most exclusive calvados with the roundest taste.

 There are some terms that are good to be aware of when it comes to Calvados.
 "VS" means that the calvados is aged for at least two years (mainly used in cooking), "VSOP" is aged for at least four years and "XO" is aged for at least six years.
 There are over 300 Calvados producers and some of them have guided tours with interactive films and exhibits.